fntneves/laravel-transactional-events/README.md

 #### Can I use it for Jobs?

 Yes.
 As mentioned in [Usage](#usage), you can use the generic `TransactionalClosureEvent(Closure $callable)` event to trigger jobs only after the transaction commits.

-## Known issues

-#### Transaction-aware events are not dispatched in tests.

-**This issue is fixed for Laravel 5.6.16+ (see [#23832](https://github.com/laravel/framework/pull/23832)).**
-For previous versions, it is associated with the `RefreshDatabase` or `DatabaseTransactions` trait, namely when it uses database transactions to reset database after each test.
-This package relies on events dispached when transactions begin/commit/rollback and as each test is executed within a transaction that is rolled back when test finishes, the dispatched application events are never actually dispatched.
-In order to get the expected behavior, use the `Neves\Testing\RefreshDatabase` or `Neves\Testing\DatabaseTransactions` trait in your tests instead of the ones originally provided by Laravel.

 ## License
 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).